karaoke-dev/karaoke-dev.github.io/Karaoke.2020.0426.md

+# Blog

-This is the initial post in this progress blog.
+- `This post` is the initial post in this progress blog.

-What's new should be listed like official lazer's change log.
+- Define how to update latest progress (What's new should be listed like official lazer's change log.)

-Will create `1` new record each one or two monthes, if i don't forget >_>
+- Will create `1` new record each one or two monthes, if i don't forget >_>

-.
+- Change log will be abailable to view `in lazer`.

 ## Editor